 David N. Watson.
 David N. Watson has been a director of Amkor since August 2014.
-Mr. Watson is currently serving as Executive Vice President and Chief Operating Officer for Comcast Cable.
-In this role, Mr. Watson oversees the teams responsible for day-to-day operations of the cable division, including sales and marketing of cable video, high-speed Internet and voice services, as well as oversight of the three operating divisions and Comcast Spotlight, the advertising sales unit.
+Mr. Watson is currently serving as the President and Chief Executive Officer of Comcast Cable.
+Prior to his current role, Mr. Watson served as the Executive Vice President and Chief Operating Officer of Comcast Cable, where he was responsible for day-to-day operations of the cable division, including sales and marketing of cable video, high-speed Internet and voice services, as well as oversight of the three operating divisions and Comcast Spotlight, the advertising sales unit.
 Before joining Comcast Cable in 1991, he served for seven years with Comcast Cellular Communications, Inc., first as Senior Vice President of sales and marketing and later as President.
 Previously, he headed sales and marketing efforts at Bell Atlantic Mobile and Metrophone.